 The best advice is preparation.
-If you have crypto assets, keep a meticulous record of all your transactions so you can readily compute how much you owe come tax season.
-No matter where you are in the world, these tips hold true for a hassle-free tax season.
+Taxpayers with crypto assets should meticulously record all their transactions to readily compute how much they owe come tax season.
+No matter where one is, these tips hold for a hassle-free tax season.

-Keep a detailed record of all your cryptocurrency-related activities.
+- Keep a detailed record of all cryptocurrency-related activities

-Calculate your capital gains and losses using a tax calculator.
+- Calculate capital gains and losses using a tax calculator

-Familiarize yourself with the forms you’ll need to fill out and submit come filing season.
+- Familiarize oneself with the forms that must be filled out and submitted come filing season

-Submit your forms and pay any tax owed on or before the deadline.
+- Submit forms and pay any tax owed on or before the deadline

 Penalties for undeclared Bitcoin